As the state’s only public medical school, statewide growth of medical education is a priority at The Medical College of Georgia.

 Today, MCG's diverse educational clinical experiences include more than 350 urban and rural sites across Georgia where students experience the full spectrum of medicine.

-Interest in Georgia's public medical school is strong, with nearly 3,200 applications for 230 positions in the class of 2022.
+Interest in Georgia's public medical school is strong, with 3,563 applications for 264 positions in the class of 2022.